Make-School-Courses/SPD-1.02-Engineering-Careers-2/README.md

 1. You utilize at least 2/3 of the senior skills outlined in the [pair programming agenda](https://docs.google.com/document/d/19FI_MGJ2SEWioMMQSnbXi7ygipV3iUGBpSfypxShtkQ/edit?usp=sharing)

-### Quiz 2: PMs and Communications
+### Quiz 2: PMs & Communications

 **Quiz will take place on Wed, August 14**

-There will be a quiz on PMs and Communication.
+There will be a quiz on PMs & Communication.
 Expect there to be a mixture of multiple choice and free response questions.

 Quiz link will be distributed on the day of.